MaterializeInc/materialize/doc/user/content/concepts/views.md

 CREATE INDEX idx_on_my_view ON my_mat_view_name(...) ;
 ```

+The index stores both the key and the associated view results in memory within
-Because materialized views maintain the up-to-date results in durable storage,
+the cluster.
+Because materialized views maintain the up-to-date results in
-indexes on materialized views serve up-to-date results without themselves
+durable storage, indexes on materialized views serve up-to-date results without
-performing the incremental computation.
-However, unlike materialized views that
+themselves performing the incremental computation.
+However, unlike materialized
-are accessible across clusters, indexes are accessible only within the cluster.
+views that are accessible across clusters, indexes are accessible only within
+the cluster. .

 {{< note >}}